Gangapatle/apnacollege/README.md

 # apnacollege
-This is a apna college demo
+This is a apna college demo.